-Time-To-Hire represents the percentage of new hires for the Department hired within the 80 calendar-day time-to-hire targets of the OPM, disaggregated by Administration.
+Time-To-Hire represents the percentage of new hires for the Department hired within OPM's 80 calendar-day time-to-hire targets, disaggregated by Administration.
 Per OPM's new Mission Critical Occupation (MCO) Resource Chart guidance, all hires in USA Staffing are now included in the time-to-hire calculation, including New Hires that are simply onboarded in USA Staffing and are not associated with an announcement (i.e., non-competitive hiring actions).
 In Q2 FY 2021, VA added additional data on time-to-hire (T2H) to comply with requirements in the Isakson and Roe Veterans Health Care and Benefits Improvement Act of 2020 (P.L.
 116-315 § 3008).
-Effective in Quarter 2 of FY2022, that data was refined and displayed in the last two tabs on the spreadsheet to better reflect the information requested in the law.
-Note that section E (iii) of the Isakson and Roe Act asks VA to report "the average number of days potential hires or new hires appointed under paragraphs (1) and (3) of section 7401 of such title spent in each phase of the Time to Hire Model, or successor model," which VA interprets as requiring data on either potential hires or new hires, not both.
-As VA only maintains data in its systems on new hires and does not maintain data on potential hires, VA is meeting that provision of the law by reporting the requested data for new hires.
+Effective in Q2 FY 2022, that data was refined and displayed in the last two tabs on the spreadsheet to better reflect the information requested in the law.
+Section E (iii) of the Isakson and Roe Act asks VA to report "the average number of days potential hires or new hires appointed under paragraphs (1) and (3) of section 7401 of such title spent in each phase of the Time to Hire Model, or successor model.
+VA reports time to hire for new hires.
+Due to current data system limitations, VA is not able to report details on potential hires.
+Specifically, VA does not have a functioning application programming interface (API) with a set of definitions and protocols required to pull data directly from OPM's USA Staffing data warehouse to efficiently pull data from OPM and present details on potential hires.
+VA is hopeful that when additional system capability is operational that the data on potential hires can be added to the VA MISSION Act reports.